pkepley/pkepley.github.io/_posts/2020-11-29-RiddlerLazyCranberry.md

 ### Solution to Problem 3
-The following figures shows the solutions to Problem 2 when
+The following figures shows the solution to Problem 2 when
 $$n_\text{guests} = 20$$.

 ![]({{ asset_path }}/compute_analytical_solution_31_0.png)

 Note that, unlike the probability discussed in Problem 1, the conditioned average number of passes behaves like one would expect.
-That is, if the furthest guest from the starting point (guest
-10) is served last, we can expect the process to terminate in around 220 passes, which is significantly longer than when the the last served guest is sitting next to the first served guest (e.g. when guest 1 is served last), which only takes 139 passes on average.
+That is, if the furthest guest from the starting point is served last (i.e. if guest 10 is served last), then we can expect the process to terminate in around 220 passes.
+This is substantially longer than when the last guest to be served is sitting next to the first served guest (e.g. when guest 1 is served last), when the process terminates in only 139 passes on average.

 ## Average Number of Passes
-The following figures respectively show the average number of passes and process inefficiency for $$n_\text{guests} = 2,\ldots,20$$.
+The following figures respectively show the average number of passes and the process inefficiency for $$n_\text{guests} = 2,\ldots,20$$.

 |![Average number of passes]({{ asset_path }}/compute_analytical_solution_28_0.png)|![Inefficiency]({{ asset_path }}/compute_analytical_solution_29_0.png)|